About the Alexandria Domestic Violence Program

 - Emergency Protective Orders (EPO)

-- requested by petitioner at time of the incident
+- can be requested by the police or petitioner (the victim of intimate partner violence) at time of the incident

 - valid for 72 hours or until 5 p.m. the next day that court is in session

-- valid up to two years from date of issuance and must be personally served on respondent to be enforceable
+- valid up to two years from date of issuance and must be served on respondent by law enforcement to be enforceable

 - valid in all fifty states and US territories, so wherever you go, you must carry it with you.

-Protective Orders are free.
-There is no charge for petitioning for a protective order, filing copies of a protective order, or having the order served on the abuser.
+Protection Orders are free.
+There is no charge for petitioning for a protection order, filing copies of a protection order, or having the order served on the abuser.

 I-Can is a computer program that asks questions and completes the correct court forms.
 The completed forms must be taken to the Court Services Unit that serves the appropriate Juvenile & Domestic Relations District Court.
 Click here for the Internet-Based System for Filing Protective Orders.